perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Allows file to be associated with different applications
 - Can only tell whether file has data stream attached by examining that file's MFT entry

-#### NTFS Compressed Files
-- **Description:**
-	- Compression is similar to FAT
-	- Files, folders or entire volumes can be compressed
-	- Most computer forensics tools can unzip and analyse compressed Windows data

-#### NTFS Encrypting File Systems (EFS)
-- **Description:**
-	- Introduced with Windows 2000
-	- Implements public and private key method of encrypting files, folders and disk volumes
-- **When EFS is used in Windows 2000 or later:**
-	- Recovery certificate generated
-	- Sent to local Windows administrator account
-	- Recovery certificate required if there is a problem
-	- Users can apply EFS to files stored on local workstations or remote server
-- **EFS Recovery Key Agent**
-	- Implements recovery certificate in Windows administrator account
-	- **How to recover keys?**
-		- In two ways:
-			- via Windows
-			- MS-COS command prompt
-				- Cipher (NTFS only)
-				- Copy
-				- `efsrecvr` (decrypting EFS files only)

 #### Deleting NTFS Files
 - **What happens when file deleted in Windows NT or later?**
 	- OS renames it and moves it to Recycle Bin